 We have to contribute to our own 401ks.

-It adds this this this memo, this internal memo, adds that the conservative messaging has worked and that there's good reason to suspect that a massive amount of voter confusion remains, suggesting that this thing is still wide open and go either way.
+It adds, this memo, this internal memo, adds that the conservative messaging has worked and that there's good reason to suspect that a massive amount of voter confusion remains suggesting that this thing is still wide open.

 They're trying to say that the union is going to win this thing in a slam dunk, and it's not.